sakshi01coder/sakshi01coder/README.md

 <h2 align="left">Hi 👋!
-My name is Sakshi Singh and I'm a passionate Developer from India 🇮🇳</h2>
+My name is Kumari Sakshi and I'm a passionate Developer from India</h2>

 ###